 Thank you for visiting this site featuring the art of Richard Pumphrey.

-Two recent portrait bust commissions, one of GEORGE L. CARTER for East Tennessee State University, and one of BOYD CLAYTOR for Sakina Claytor as a gift to Lynchburg College, can be viewed by connecting to the “Portraits” link, to the left.
+Two previous commissions, one of GEORGE L. CARTER for East Tennessee State University, and one of BOYD CLAYTOR for Sakina Claytor as a gift to Lynchburg College, can be viewed by connecting to the “Portraits” link, to the left.

-Two monumental woodcarving and mixed media pieces—adding to the “Compromised” series—have been exhibited in Virginia and Tennessee (See the “woodcarving” link to your left).
-These new works, ZEALOTS’ GLORY I and ZEALOTS’ GLORY II, again address the theme of atrocities committed against women.
+Two monumental woodcarving and mixed media pieces—adding to the “Compromised” series—were exhibited in Virginia and Tennessee (See the “woodcarving” link to your left).
+These newer works, ZEALOTS’ GLORY I and ZEALOTS’ GLORY II, again address the theme of atrocities committed against Afghani women by the Taliban.
 The Artist’s Statement at the bottom of the “woodcarving” link addresses these new pieces and others on that page.